-Did you sort properly?
+- Did you sort properly?
 Sort lint givers (towels, chenille) from lint takers (corduroy, synthetics).
-Also sort by color.
+Also sort by color. - Did you overload the washer?
 The wash load must be balanced and not overloaded.
 Lint can be trapped in the load if overloaded.
-Wash smaller loads.

-Was paper or tissue left in the pockets?
+Wash smaller loads. - Check the following: Was paper or tissue left in the pockets?